ufcg-lsd/blowout/README.md

     unzip master.zip

-After unpacking Blowout source code, you can use.
+After unpacking Blowout source code, you can import Blowout to your job submitter and use it.

+## How to configure Blowout?
+This is the sample configuration.
+Change it

 ## use it
 -

 ## infra